 The Consumer Product Safety Commission reports there have been 168 turkey-fryer related fires, burns, explosions or carbon monoxide poisoning incidents since 2002.
 CPSC says

 672 people have been injured and $8 million in property damage losses have resulted from these incidents.

 NSC discourages the use of turkey fryers at home and urges those who prefer fried turkey to seek out professional establishments or consider a new oil-less turkey fryer.

 The U.S. Department of Health and Human Services provides some

 holiday food safety tips.
 Here are a few:

 A message from Electrical Safety Foundation International (ESFI)

-The number of serious injuries and deaths from ingestion of button batteries has increased ninefold in the last decade.
+Injuries and deaths from button batteries has increased ninefold.

 When guests come to visit, make sure all medications are put away and out of sight.
-Prescription opioids kill 22,000 people every year, and more than half of people who misuse pain relievers get them from a friend or family member.
+More than half of people who misuse pain relievers get them from a friend or family member.

 The National Safety Council is a nonprofit, 501(c)(3) organization.